 What is Tecentriq® (atezolizumab)?

 Triple-negative breast cancer refers to tumors that do not display a series of molecules that are common targets of chemotherapy.
-About 15-20% of breast cancers are triple-negative.
-Specifically, this type of breast cancer is3:
+About 15 to 20 percent of breast cancers are triple-negative.
+This means breast cancer that is:2,3

 - Estrogen receptor-negative

 - Human epidermal growth factor receptor 2 (HER2)-negative